barneysolly/london-lfr-surveillance/README.md

 └── Report - Live Facial Recognition Deployments, London 2025.pdf
 └── Report - Live Facial Recognition Deployments, London 2025.docx

+## Running the Python Scripts (in order)

+To reproduce the data processing and analysis, run the Python scripts in the following order: clean_imd.py clean_lfr.py clean_s&s_agg.py lsoa_agg.py stats_analysis.py

 ## Data Availability
 Raw source datasets are not included in this repository due to size and licensing restrictions.
 Raw data can be downloaded from the original sources (see Data Sources).